Swansea University Complaints Procedure

 Informal complaints should be raised by the student as early as possible and within 3 months of the date of the event(s) giving rise to the complaint.

-If a complaint is of a general rather than a specific nature, it may be more appropriate for the student to ask the relevant student representative to raise it at the Student-Staff Forum or other Faculty/School Committee.
+If a complaint is of a general rather than a specific nature, it may be more appropriate for the student to ask the relevant student representative to raise it through their programme’s feedback mechanisms - for example, Staff Student Committee, Board of Studies, Listening Forum or where the student is studying on a collaborative programme through any other partnership committee.

 The University expects that attempts will be made to resolve the informal complaint, and the student to be notified verbally or in writing of the outcome, wherever practicable, within 21 days of the receipt of the informal complaint.
 Mediation is also available to the parties - see Section 6.2.1 for details.